krdarrah/trigBoard_docs/docs/_build/html/_sources/Hardware.rst.txt

 The input must be open or closed for at least ~200mS in order to wake the trigBoard.

-Testing with a relay to open/close within 100ms, here you can see does not wake the trigBoard:
+Testing with a relay to open/close within 100ms, here you can see does not wake the trigBoard (videos are slow):

 .. image:: images/100msTest.mov
 	:align: center